gabitoju/pymondrian/README.md

 - Level
 - Meassure

-Basic DDL SQL generation is supported for MySQL.
+Basic DDL SQL generation is supported for MySQL via the MySQLGenerator.
+It generates the basic tables (dimension tables and fact table) but it has some limitations:
+- It uses only one hierarchy.
+- If a schema has two cubes and thos cubes share a dimensions, the DDL for the dimensions is generated twice.

 Using not implemented attributes
 -----